lifewave174/Christmas-Tree/README.md

 2. Copy the text between the "<script>...</script>" tags.
 Please do not copy the script tags themselves! your copied selection should start from "//define height...." and end at "...document.write("I</br>");};".
 The selection should be just after and before the opening (<script>) and ending (</script>) tags.
 In order to copy the text, you need to select it with your cursor and then right click and choose 'Copy.'

 3. Open the console in the browser of your choice.
 Preferably in a new tab.
+See above on how to open the console.

 4. Right click and paste your copied selection in the console.
 Do not press enter!